 Yes!
 I am available for custom graphic design, branding, web design and vector illustration projects.
 Have a project in mind?
 Use the contact page to start a conversation about your new project!

 Did you design this blog?
 What wordpress theme is this?
 Can you design my blog?

 The WordPress theme I used is Bueno.
 I did all the custom CSS edits myself.
 WordPress featured my CSS customizations in a post on their blog, which may answer a few questions for you.
-I am available for website and blog visual design projects, but I do not currently offer WordPress customizations or web development as a service.
-If you’re looking for visual design + development, I work with web developers who can help bring your web project to life.
+I am available for website and blog visual design projects, but I do not provide WordPress customizations or web development as a service.
+If you’re looking for visual design + development, I work with excellent web developers who can help bring your web project to life.

 What is Skill Exchange, and where did it start?

 Skill Exchange was inspired by my MFA Design thesis at California College of the Arts in 2011.
 I wrote my thesis on the environmental, cultural and economic impact of the devaluation of self-reliance.
 Skill Exchange is now a community-based event service offering carefully curated public and private workshops to teach and share traditional, self-reliance and handmaking skills.
 To learn more about Skill Exchange, visit SkillExchangeSF.com/faq/

 Are you available to come speak at my university/event about your work?

 I accept speaking engagements on a limited basis depending on schedule and location.
 Email me directly to start a conversation about scheduling a visit!

 What is “Mi Piace Kate” and how do you say it?